phonegap-build/BarcodeScanner/README.md

 ```

 ## Callback scope ##
-The `scan` and `encode` functions both support optional last parameters to provide scope to the `this` keyword on your callback functions:
+The `scan` and `encode` functions both support optional last parameters to provide scope to the `this` keyword on your callback functions.
+The following code carries the current `this` scope into the callbacks:
 ```
    var scanner = cordova.require("cordova/plugin/BarcodeScanner");